 a.
 Have at least one snow removal or winter operations staff member participate in a Connecticut Training & Technical Assistance Center (T2 Center) training on sustainable snow management practices.
 This training relies on the Connecticut "Green Snow Pro: Sustainable Winter Operations" guide for municipalities.
+The training must have taken place in the last three years.
 (5 points)